NUCES-Khi/matrixtimesvector-howteam/assign1/readme.md

     - Solution1: We use of linux to run the mpi and openmp codes
     - Solution2: We install the packages on linux like sudo apt-get install mpich
     - **Resolved**
-3. Issue 2: Blah blah blah ....
+3. Issue 2: While running batch.sh all .c files only have read and execute permission
-    - Solution1: tried to blah blahb
+    - Solution1: there is no need to give write permission and it is beneficial as any other person can not access the file material but in future if we have to change the permissions we can change it by chmod 777 batch.sh
     - **Resolved**